rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 2. Choose Automatic for subnet creation mode
 3. Navigate to Subnets and create 3 subnets
    Creation of the first subnet
    A. Enter a Name for the subnet.
-In this case its called us-central1 >
+In this case its called us-central1 &nbsp;
-   B. Enter a Region for the subnet. >
+   B. Enter a Region for the subnet.
    C. Enter a IP range for the subnet.
-In this case it is 168.192.0.0/24 >
+In this case it is 168.192.0.0/24
    D. click on done

    Creation of the second subnet